iuyhcdfs/iuyhcdfs.github.io/_posts/2018-07-16-Design-Rant-Platform-Fighters.md

  - It's fast!
  - It knocks the enemy very far away!
  - If it hits an opponent's attack at the same time, it wins!
+ - It looks cool!
+ - It makes a cool sound effect!

 These help lets the player think:
 "I'm going to win by using these attacks!"